 2. Company contact information

-Another mistake you don’t want to fall victim to is to forget including company contact information on your business website.
+Another mistake you don’t want to fall victim to is to forget including contact information on your company website.

 Like it or not, your company’s website is its window to the world.
 You might not be web-savvy, and you might prefer it if people phoned you rather than emailed or sent in a digital enquiry form.
 But nobody will know how to phone you, write to you or visit you in-store, if you don’t put that information up on your company website.